iwasz/oledgui/README.md

 * print at cursor's possition with clipping (clips to the viewport area even if passed coordinates are **negative**).
 * switch color (2 colors)
 * move cursor

+## Zephyr CFB
+Example can be found in `test/integration/zephyr/src/main.cc`.
+The display has to be already properly initized as the oledgui only draws and clears the screen.

 # FAQ
 * How to add a margin?
 No automatic margins, just add a space.